aemsenhuber/github-page-test/misc.md

 ## 3. Module command

 The module command works by modifying your environment (mostly the PATH and LDLIBRARYPATH variables).

 There’s a description at [https://doku.lrz.de/display/PUBLIC/Environment+Modules](https://doku.lrz.de/display/PUBLIC/Environment+Modules).

-module availtells you what modules are available.module listtells you which modules you are currently using.module load intelloads the default version of the Intel module.module load intel/17.0loads version 17.0 of the Intel compiler suite.module unload intelunloads the Intel version in use.
+`module avail` tells you what modules are available.

+`module list` tells you which modules you are currently using.

+`module load intel` loads the default version of the Intel module.

+`module load intel/17.0` loads version 17.0 of the Intel compiler suite.

+`module unload intel` unloads the Intel version in use.

 ## 4. x2go